 You can jazz up jar and lids with little decorations to make it that much more special.
 I’ve stuck a nice black ribbon to the lid of my jar.
 My wax is dyed purple, and I didn’t want to go over the top as I’m planning to give this to my mother (who has a very minimalist sense of style), so I thought a plain black ribbon would look nice.

-Don’t forget to share this on all your social medias so that you can let your friends and family know to expect your own wonderful candles as homemade gifts for the next year!
+Don’t forget to share this on all your social media so that you can let your friends and family know to expect your own wonderful candles as gifts for the next year!